MicrosoftDocs/iis-docs/iis/install/installing-iis-7/how-to-install-aspnet-11-with-iis-on-vista-and-windows-2008.md

 title: "How to install ASP.NET 1.1 with IIS7 on Vista and Windows 2008 | Microsoft Docs"
 author: walterov
 description: "You can use the Web Platform Installer (Web PI) to easily install IIS, and applications that run on IIS.
-The Web PI is a free, lightweight tool that lets you..." ms.author: aspnetcontent
+The Web PI is a free, lightweight tool that lets you..." ms.author: iiscontent
-manager: wpickett
+manager: soshir
 ms.date: 06/03/2008
 ms.topic: article
 ms.assetid:
-ms.technology: dotnet-webforms
+ms.technology: iis-install
-ms.prod: .net-framework
+ms.prod: iis
 msc.legacyurl: /learn/install/installing-iis-7/how-to-install-aspnet-11-with-iis-on-vista-and-windows-2008
 msc.type: authoredcontent
 ---